v2sCollections/City-of-Dreams/README.md

 Please do not forget that when you install any extra collections, it's your responsibility and they may not work as intended unless curated by me.

-You can use my 4k add on graphics pack [HERE](https://next.nexusmods.com/cyberpunk2077/collections/9uzsfp) **(This is for high end systems only 10gb Vram+)** [City of Dreams 4k Graphics Pack by v2](https://next.nexusmods.com/cyberpunk2077/collections/9uzsfp).
+You can use my 4k add-on graphics pack [HERE](https://next.nexusmods.com/cyberpunk2077/collections/9uzsfp) **(This is for high-end systems only 16gb Vram+)** [City of Dreams 4k Graphics Pack by v2](https://next.nexusmods.com/cyberpunk2077/collections/9uzsfp).

 If you would like a smaller collection try my [City of Dreams (lite)](https://next.nexusmods.com/cyberpunk2077/collections/ayfbwl?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) version.